 Our common stock is traded on the NASDAQ Global Select Market.
-The size of our public float and our average daily trading volume makes the price of our common stock susceptible to large degrees of fluctuation.
 Factors such as general market conditions, actions by institutional investors to rapidly accumulate or divest of a substantial number of our shares, fluctuations in financial results, variances from financial market expectations, changes in earnings estimates or recommendations by analysts, or announcements by us or our competitors may cause the market price of our common stock to fluctuate, perhaps substantially.